Anna Plowden: Honours

-In 1970, Plowden was elected a Fellow of the International Institute for Conservation (FIIC).
-In the 1997 New Year Honours, she was appointed a Commander of the Order of the British Empire (CBE) "for conservation services to museums".
+In 1970, Plowden was elected a Fellow of the International Institute for Conservation.
+In the 1997 New Year Honours, she was appointed a Commander of the Order of the British Empire (CBE) by Queen Elizabeth II "for conservation services to museums".

+In 1998, the "Anna Plowden Trust" was founded in memory of Anna Plowden to support education and training in historic preservation.